learn-co-students/rails-github-api-v-000/README.md

     Notice here, we are also including an 'Accept' header, as well.
 In this case, we are telling GitHub's server that we will accept JSON as a response.

+    If the credentials are correct, GitHub will send a response that contains an access token unique to this specific request.
+Whenever data is sent from an API or any sort of web server, it is sent in the form of a string.
+So in the above code, `response` is set to whatever string GitHub sends back to us.

+    Before we can get data from this string, we will need to convert it to a hash

+    We
-    If the credentials are correct, GitHub will send back an access token.
-We are going to need this token whenever we sent API requests, so the best place to store this would be with in `session`.
+    are going to need this token whenever we sent API requests, so the best place to store this would be with in `session`.
 Setting something like `session[:token]` to be equal to the parsed `'access_token'` value will allow